davide-marino00/PBI_DOCS/refac.md

 ```dax
 DIVIDE(SUM(vw_Timesheet[SalesAmount]), SUM('tbl_Project'[SalesPriceBaseCurrency]), 0)
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the percentage of the budget that has been used based on sales data.
-Here's a breakdown of what it does:
+Here’s a breakdown of what it does:

-1. **SUM(vw_Timesheet[SalesAmount])**: This part of the expression adds up all the sales amounts recorded in the 'vw_Timesheet' table.
+1. **SUM(vw_Timesheet[SalesAmount])**: This part adds up all the sales amounts recorded in the 'vw_Timesheet' table.
 Essentially, it totals the revenue generated from sales.

-2. **SUM('tbl_Project'[SalesPriceBaseCurrency])**: This part sums up the total budget or sales price allocated for the projects from the 'tbl_Project' table.
+2. **SUM('tbl_Project'[SalesPriceBaseCurrency])**: This part sums up the total budget or sales price available for the projects from the 'tbl_Project' table.
 It represents the total amount that was planned or budgeted for sales.

 3. **DIVIDE(..., ..., 0)**: The DIVIDE function takes the total sales amount (from the first part) and divides it by the total budget (from the second part).
-If the budget is zero, it will return 0 instead of causing an error, which is a safeguard to prevent division by zero.
+If the budget is zero (to avoid division by zero errors), it returns 0 instead of an error.

 In simple terms, this measure calculates how much of the budget has been used by comparing actual sales to the planned budget.
-The result is a ratio that shows the percentage of the budget that has been utilized based on the sales achieved.
-If the result is 1 (or 100%), it means the entire budget has been used; if it's less than 1, it indicates that there is still budget remaining.
+The result is a ratio or percentage that indicates the proportion of the budget that has been utilized based on sales performance.

 **`Msr_ActiveContacts`**